BREAKING: US Consumer Sentiment officially falls to its lowest level on record in data going back to 1952, down anoth...

 Official sentiment release shows the index at its lowest reading on record (data back to 1952), with ~10% m/m decline and ~21% decline since Feb 2026; 12-month inflation expectations rose to ~4.8%.
 Treat this as a risk-off macro signal that typically weighs on discretionary demand and supports defensive/discount positioning.
 (See related items for geopolitical and market-context events.)

-Report (CBS) that President Trump is preparing for a “fresh round” of US military strikes on Iran; senior officials canceled Memorial Day weekend plans in anticipation.
-This raises near-term geopolitical risk premia (oil, defense) and weighs on risk assets sensitive to energy prices and travel.
+CBS reports President Trump is preparing for a “fresh round” of U.S. military strikes on Iran; some officials reportedly canceled Memorial Day weekend plans in anticipation.
+This raises near-term geopolitical risk, with potential spillovers to oil, defense, shipping/insurance, and risk assets.

 US consumer sentiment hit the lowest level on record (data back to 1952), falling ~10% m/m and ~21% since Feb 2026; 12-month inflation expectations rose to ~4.8%.
 This is a risk-off macro signal that typically pressures consumer discretionary demand and supports defensive/discount positioning, while higher inflation expectations can be headwind for long-duration bonds and rate-sensitive equities.